 The Regulations provide that persons enjoying temporary protection shall be able to lodge an application for asylum at any time.
-The examination of any asylum application not processed before the end of the period of temporary protection shall be completed after the end of that period.17
+They also state that "the examination of any asylum application not processed before the end of the period of temporary protection shall be completed after the end of that period."
+Furthermore, the Home Affairs Ministry confirms that temporary protection cannot be enjoyed simultaneously as the asylum applicant status.

-The Regulations further provide that here, after an asylum application has been examined, refugee status or, where applicable, any other kind of protection is not granted to a person eligible for or enjoying temporary protection, then, without prejudice to their right to appeal, that person shall enjoy or shall continue to enjoy temporary protection for the remainder of the period of protection.18
+The Regulations further provide that after an asylum application has been examined and refugee status or, where applicable, any other kind of protection is not granted to a person eligible for or enjoying temporary protection, then, without prejudice to their right to appeal, that person shall enjoy or shall continue to enjoy temporary protection for the remainder of the period of protection.